Megabit/BlazoriseLicenseProxy/README.md

 ## ✨ Why BlazoriseLicenseProxy?

 Blazor WebAssembly apps are fully downloaded to the browser, so any secret you include in the bundle (or fetch directly) is visible in DevTools.

 **BlazoriseLicenseProxy** solves this by:

 - Keeping your **Blazorise ProductToken** **on the server**.
-- Providing a small API endpoint that your demos call instead of contacting the vendor directly.
+- Providing a small API endpoint that your apps call instead of contacting the vendor directly.
 - Adding **Origin** checks, **custom headers**, and **CORS** restrictions to minimize casual misuse.
 - Offering a clean **extension method** for Blazor WASM to fetch the token at startup.